By Byomakesh Biswal, IANS,

 “It is exciting to see a sea of women pulling the ropes of goddess Subhadra’s chariot.
 Nowhere can one find a chariot festival exclusively for women,” said Sanchita Ganguly, a devotee from West Bengal who makes it a point to attend the festival every year.

-Baripada is situated some 120 km from state capital Bhubaneswar.
+Baripada is some 280 km from state capital Bhubaneswar.

 Baripada has its own story associated with the yatra.

-According to legend, in 1575 the king of Mayurdhamja, Vaidyanath Bhanja, visited the Puri temple but was denied access.
-He returned and prayed to Lord Jagannath who appeared in his dream and the king built the Baladevgew temple in Baripada and hence the second chariot festival after Puri started in Baripada.
+According to legend, in 1575 the king of Mayurbhanja, Baidyanath Bhanja, visited the Puri temple but was denied access.
+He returned and prayed to Lord Jagannath who appear in his dream, and then the king built the Baladevjew temple in Baripada and hence the chariot festival started in Baripada.

 Residents of Baripada take great pride in their unique tradition and the festival there is observed with the same fervour as it is in Puri.